Telegram-Mini-Apps/telegram-apps/packages/sdk-react/README.md

 > Do not create new components instances as long as it will lead to new
 > problems connected with events listening done during SDK initialization
 > process.

-## Contribution

-Any contribution is appreciated.
-Feel free to create new feature requests, bug reports etc.